x75/x75.github.io/_posts/2020-12-19-dynatropes.md

 of planet-scale annihilation options for humans and friends.
 Obviously very undesirable and action required.

-### Context

-An open question in robotics research is how does autonomous development work?
-The type of thing we are going through, starting with the egg cell, over fetus, infant, teenager to adult and then onwards.
-The learning going on during all that time is immense and intricately staged.
-We want to understand how this works and build our machines in a similar way.

-A good part of it can be accounted for with goals, how to choose goals when no one provides them to you, how to tell good goals from the too-easy or too-hard ones, when to persist and when to give up.
-This goal juggling is the motivation.
-Many interesting models have been proposed for motivation systems [citation needed].
-One approach is called intrinsic motivation, and one variant of the is the Klyubin-Polani-Nehaniv empowerment [6,citation needed,1,3].

-This provides a measuring stick for the amount of empowerment available in a region of space by 'counting' the number of available options.
-Now a map of the space can be built visiting random places and taking a measure at each place.
-The things that perform directed motion in this space using the map can now be called empowerment maximizing agents or intrinsically motivated agents.
-These names are correct but bulky and awkward.

-### definition

-Dynatropism. from greek dynamis (power)[4] and tropos (a turning)[5].
-Drive to option, Streben nach Möglichkeit oder Kraft, search for empowering states.

-The dyna- part indicates power as the characteristic sensorimotor modality.
-The -tropos bit means 'directed motion towards' by the ability to turn into any direction at all.

-Things that are controlled by a dynatropism are dynatropes.

-### Notes

-This type of naming is compatible with the biological naming system (taxonomy)[5] for motion in plants and animals.
-There is at least one precedent of using the -tropes form in robotics by the BEAM [0] approach.

 ### Refs

 [1] Klyubin-Polani-Nehaniv empowerment is a concept from artifical life and developmental learning research.
 Related concepts are intrinsic motivation, artificial motivation, autonomous learning, autonomous mental development, lifelong learning, homeokinesis, ultrastability, predictive information maximization, guided self-organization, and more.
 Highly recommended topic, also worth a post on its own [WIP].